patrickjuchli/basic-ftp/README.md

 `useTLS([options])`

 Upgrade the existing control connection with TLS.
-You may provide options that are the same you'd use for `tls.connect()` in NodeJS.
-For example `rejectUnauthorized: false` if you must.
-Call this function before you log in.
+You may provide options that are the same you'd use for [tls.connect()](https://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener) in NodeJS.
+Remember to upgrade before you log in.
 Subsequently created data connections will automatically be upgraded to TLS.

 `login(user = "anonymous", password = "guest")`